-Tags are used in the MPS information model to capture the equivalent concept to subschedules of PUS service 11 in the ECSS Packet Utilization Standard (reference [D7]).
+Tags are used in the MPS information model to capture the equivalent concept to sub-schedules of PUS service 11 in the ECSS Packet Utilization Standard (reference [D7]).

 For example, the operation is equivalent to the ECSS PUS Service 11 Time Shift operation (15).
 Service 11 is for the management of on-board time-based schedules (also known as on-board queues or mission timelines).

-Note that this Red book contains references to the beta SANA registry and will be changed to the formal SANA registry on publication as a Blue Book.
+Note that this Red Book contains references to the beta SANA registry and will be changed to the formal SANA registry on publication as a Blue Book.